How to Build a Coaching Strategy that can Positively Transform your Organisation. Part 5: Adapting & Evaluating your Coaching Strategy

 Carter also recommends attitude surveys as a simple and non-resource-intensive method of gathering people’s reactions to coaching.
 They’re particularly useful when implementing coaching as a style of management, she says.

 Who’s using these types of strategies?

 Well, T-mobile used surveys to evaluate their “Coaching to Inspire” programme in 2001.

-The Dutch-UK steel maker Corus decided to use standardized documentation to collect data about outcomes that would be useful to the company in 2003.
+The Dutch-UK steel maker Corus decided to use standardised documentation to collect data about outcomes that would be useful to the company in 2003.

 And the NHS in Wales used a variety of evaluation methods for their coaching programme a few years ago, including questionnaires, collecting data on the perceptions of the coaches involved, and asking coach/coachee pairs to write “learning vignettes” about what they were working on, and how successful the coaching relationship had proved to be.